Placemaking Webinars Series

 Streets as Places

 Streets make up more than 80 percent of the public space in our downtowns and no public space works harder than our streets.
 But, streets need to do more than just move cars.
 Streets need to be designed to meet the needs of people and create great places where people meet, sit, socialize, relax, wander about, play and more.
 Find out how to transform the streets in your community into great places with a variety of tools including street painting, parklets, plazas, block parties, seating, and other activities.
-Register for webinar.
+Listen to the webinar.

 Community Outreach Leads to Commercial Revitalization